 2 Year Statute of Limitations

-The FTCA has a 2-year statute of limitations.
+The FTCA has a 2-year statute of limitations, so it’s important to find a federal tort attorney quickly.
 There is no tolling provision that gives children more time to file.
 To bring a claim, you must present an administrative claim with the correct federal agency within 2 years of an injury resulting from negligence.
 Claimants must give the government agency at least six months to investigate before filing suit in federal court.
 Mailing the claim is not enough to satisfy the statute of limitations.
 The government must actually receive the written claim.